glyfish/glyfish.github.io/_posts/2018-07-29-rejection_sampling.md

 ## Implementation

-An implementation in Python of the Rejection Sampling algorithm,
+An implementation in Python of the Rejection Sampling algorithm is listed below,

 ```python
 def rejection_sample(h, y_samples, c):